outdoor trinidad logo.gif (5127 bytes)

 L'Anse Martin Beach

-Blanchisseuse was first settled by French immigrants to Trinidad in 1783 and is named after the french word for "washer woman".
+Blanchisseuse was first settled by French immigrants to Trinidad in 1783 and is named after the French word for "washer woman".
 It is located on the north coast of Trinidad and is a small village on the sea coast backed by the Northern Range.
 There are several rivers in the area.
 Overall it is an area of rustic charm.
 It has always been and continues to be a small village with a few small hotels and guest houses along with seaside rental cottages.

 The village of Blanchisseuse ends at the suspension bridge that spans the Marianne River.
 This river enters the sea at Blanchisseuse Bay and freshwater marsh vegetation exists along the banks of the river near the mouth while freshwater swamp forest exists further inland.
 Kayaking and Camping are popular activities along the Marianne River.
 After the suspension bridge there is a hiking trail that follows the coast to the village of Matelot.
 Two other popular hikes in the area are to the Avocat Waterfall and to the Three Pools.
 The Blanchisseuse area is a favorite of bird watchers particularly along the hiking trail and along the Arima-Blanchisseuse Road.